LhallLhall/Alarm-Clock/pseudocode.md

     get the minute
     get the hour

+    find a way to get the time to only go to 12 then reset to 0.

     find a way to update the time

     put the hours minutes and seconds inside of a div to display the time